AlanRace/SpectralAnalysis/docs-src/content/advanced-use/_index.md

 ### Integration with MATLAB
 To take advantage of the transfer of data between the MATLAB workspace and SpectralAnalysis, the [source code version](/installation/#source-version) of SpectralAnalysis must be used.

+Extracting data from the interface to MATLAB is then as simple as right clicking on the data that you want to export and selecting `Export > To Workspace` from the context menu.

 ### Extending SpectralAnalysis

+All functions can be extended within SpectralAnalysis.
+Examples on how to include new preprocessing and processing algorithms can be found in the `examples/SkeletonClasses` folder within the main SpectralAnalysis folder.